specklesystems/speckle-docs/user/grasshopper.md

    ![](./img-gh/speckle-gh-script-assemblyMenu.png)

 3. A new window will appear.
 Press the `Add` link to select a new library.
 You'll need to add **two libraries**:
-   1. Find the location of the Speckle Rhino+Grasshopper connector.
+   1. Find the location of the Speckle Rhino+Grasshopper Connector.
 It should be in `%appdata%\McNeel\Rhinoceros\7.0\Plug-ins\SpeckleRhino2 (8dd5f30b-a13d-4a24-abdc-3e05c8c87143)` and select `SpeckleCore2.dll` (make sure to use the right Rhino folder based on your installed version).
    2. Now head to `C:\Windows\Microsoft.NET\assembly\GAC_MSIL\netstandard\v4.0_2.0.0.0__cc7b13ffcd2ddd51` and select `netstandard.dll`
 4. Once done, it should look like this: